anhducle2388/rpi4_controller_flip-sort_system/README.md

 ## 5. TODOs
 - [ ] IO Configuration with IO pin map for controling.
   - [ ] Focus on loadcell readings, transfering from Msp430 module code to Raspi 4.
+    - [ ] Beckhoff KL3202 has conversion time ~ 250 ms -> Consider another module for faster AI conversion.
-  - [ ] Dev function to Rd/Wr Io more easily.
+  - [x] Dev function to Rd/Wr Io more easily via Ethercat.
-  - [ ] IO Digital/Analog Mapping List.
+  - [x] IO Digital/Analog Mapping List.
 - [x] Add threading control for task scheduling between timing control and other communication.
 - [x] Add Ethercat to comm with Ethernet Remote IO.
-- [ ] Add MOdbus TCP to comm with Ethernet Remote IO. -> Able to comm by Ethercat so depriotize.
+  - [ ] Add Modbus TCP/IP to comm with Ethernet Remote IO. -> Able to comm by Ethercat so depriotize Modbus TCP/IP.
 - [ ] Logging handler to avoid CPU overload. -> Consider to use syslog or update libLogHandler to load buffer to RAM and write by batch to avoid CPU overload.